-In the Local Language or In Local Language?-Grammar Puzzle Solved (12)
+In the Local Language or In Local Language-GPS-12

 English learners often struggle with article usage, and one classic example is the phrase: “in local language” vs. “in the local language.”
 While both may seem acceptable at first glance, only one is grammatically correct in standard English.
 This is a typical case of common grammar confusion.